gusti-alfarisy/ContinualDeepOSR/readme.md

 Please check "_result" folder for the results of the running code.

-Please feel free to contact me if you encountered any issue :).
+Please feel free to contact me if you encounter any issues :).